xyz0105/arzooapp.github.io/index.md

 ### Project Ideas
 - 3D animals that the camera displays
 - Stickers for scanning
+- GPS and Navigational Tools with Map of zoo
+- Information boxes pop up on the interface
+- Include game
+- Voice over
 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown